fizzbee-io/website/content/tutorials/limitations.md

 ```

 In the first case, the assertion will always pass.
 But in the second case, the assertion
 will fail.
-This is because, imaging var1 and var2 are coming from a database.
+This is because, imagining var1 and var2 are coming from a database.
 When you extract the local variable, you are actually taking a snapshot of the database
 field.
 And them there could be some context switching that could change the value of var1.